 The high-rise buildings along Whitefield were soon replaced by empty stretches of land with nothing but rocks and boulders.
-Along the way my wife spotted a lovely tree standing by itself in the endless barren land.
+Along the way, my wife, Ranita spotted a lovely tree standing by itself in the endless barren land.

 After crossing Kolar, we left the highway and turned right at the RPG Service Station.
 We drove for another 6 km along a pebbled road before we reached a settlement.
 A local villager helped us on our way towards the Ramalingeswara temple, which lies at the base of Avani Betta (hill).

 The name Avani is of Dravidian origin.
 It means “Earth”.
 The village finds a mention in history dating back to the days of the epic tale of Ramayana.
-Though debatable, Ramayana was written some time around 500 BC.
+Though it is debatable as Ramayana was written sometime around 500 BC.
 It is said that sage Valmiki’s ashram was located on a nearby hillock called Avani betta and it was here that the twin sons of Rama; Luv and Kush were given birth by Sita.

-This part of the story carries on from the time when Rama ascended the throne of Ayodhya.
+This part of the story when Sita lives in this ashram carries on from the time when Rama ascended the throne of Ayodhya.
 A rumor began doing the rounds about Sita, his wife, questioning her chastity due to her being kidnapped and kept as a prisoner by the Asura king Ravana.

-Although the Gods attested to the chastity of Sita during the agni-pariksha, where she walked through fire to prove her purity, king Rama, in order to set an example of an ideal king, banished, would be mother, Sita into exile.
+According to the mythology, even the Gods attested to the chastity of Sita during the agni-pariksha, where she walked through fire to prove her purity.
+King Rama, in order to set an example of an ideal king, banished, would-be mother, Sita into exile.
 Banished and helpless, she was provided shelter by sage Valmiki in his ashram at Avani.
-I will not go into details how she reached Avani from Ayodhya, which are more than 2000 km apart, but lets just enjoy the story for what it is – a story.
+I will not go into details about how she reached Avani from Ayodhya, which are more than 2000 km apart, but let us just enjoy the story.

-Sita was very much distressed on being exiled, specially because she was already pregnant at that time.
+Sita was very much distressed about being exiled, especially because she was already pregnant at that time.
 She started living in the ashram of sage Valmiki, heartbroken, always thinking about Rama.
-In due course she gave birth to twin boys, who were named Luv and Kush.
+In due course, she gave birth to twin boys, who were named Luv and Kush.